 2. Identify the gaps between sales and marketing

 Perhaps organic traffic is high but no one is converting.
 Or leads are going missing between the sales and marketing handover.
 You might have a strong creative team but struggle to manage the content creation process.
-Uncertainty around the effectiveness of your sales and marketing machine may well be responsible for the organisation’s disappointing numbers in the first place.
-Clear goals counter this, offering an improved insight into what is working—and what isn’t.
+The rivalry between sales and marketing may well be responsible for the organisation’s disappointing numbers.
+Service level agreements (SLAs) counter this, offering an improved insight into what is working — and what isn’t.

 3. Spin the flywheel

 Marketing, sales, and customer service naturally integrate with each other to serve the buyer together.

 Each forms a critical component in what can be creatively imagined as a flywheel, with marketing drawing in and engaging prospects, sales nurturing and closing them, and both departments working together to delight your customers.

 Happy customers generally mean repeat purchases, loyal business, and referrals.

 It’s time to go full circle on the marketing ROI problem.
 Changing your sales and marketing processes to become buyer focused is a transformative step, but it is absolutely crucial if you want to join the data gaps between these two traditionally disparate business units — and walk away from next year’s annual sales meeting smiling.

 Now you know how to calculate ROMI, align your sales and marketing operations and prove the return your marketing spend by downloading our 80-page ebook.